What is a financial analyst?

 What types of industries employ financial analysts?

-Financial analysts are needed in a variety of sectors, both public and private.
 Key industries employing analysts include banking, insurance, asset management, real estate, manufacturing, and various levels of government.
 Nonprofit organizations and consulting firms may also have positions for them.